 - 2.1.
 Unless otherwise stated, a Site Development Plan (SDP) is required as per the requirements of the City of Cape Town Zoning Scheme Regulations.
 In addition to the requirements defined in the Zoning Scheme Regulations, an SDP will be required if there is: - a.
 Any change in land use; - b.
 Any sub-division; - c.
 Any construction activity where building plan approval is required; - d.
-The addition of any new structure, designed with the intent to act as a defence mechanism against wave action, erosion, wind-blown sand or any other coastal process affecting property abutting the coastal environment or coastal public open space; - e.
-The addition of any new structure with the intent to enclose property or to demarcate the boundary of property; - f.
-Any excavations below the ground or existing land-level greater than 5m2 in extent as a cumulative total for the property; - g.
-Any building or construction activity that may lead to increased run-off into the coastal environment, and - h.
+The addition of any new structure, designed with the intent to act as a defence mechanism against wave action, erosion, wind-blown sand or any other coastal process affecting property abutting the coastal environment or coastal public open space; - The addition of any new structure with the intent to enclose property or to demarcate the boundary of property; - f.
+Any excavations below the ground or existing land-level greater than 5m2 in extent as a cumulative total for the property; - and and - h.
 Any alteration that affects the appearance of existing walls abutting the coastal environment or coastal public open space. - 2.2.
 Unless otherwise stated a formal Environmental Authorisation will be required from the City's District Environmental and Heritage Office for any: - a.
 Removal of vegetation, site clearing or felling of trees, - b.
 Any activity that in the opinion of the City may significantly alter the landscape or the coastal environment.